aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/_index.md

 To find out more about Aspose.Words, select the appropriate section:

+- *"Installation"* – provides information on how to install Aspose.Words
 - *"Supported Document Formats"* – provides information about supported formats
-- *"Features"* – provides information on what features are supported when loading or saving a document in various formats
+- *"Supported Features"* – provides information on what features are supported when loading or saving a document in various formats
+- *"Licensing and Subscription"* – provides information on applying a license and using multiple Aspose products
 - *"System Requirements"* – provides information about system and development environment requirements
-- *"Licensing and Subscription"* – provides information on applying a license and using multiple Aspose products
-- *"Installation"* – provides information on how to install Aspose.Words
 - *"How to Run the Examples"* – describes how to download and run the examples and what software requirements must be met